 Introduction to garlic as a food crop

-Garlic is a popular crop.
-It’s been around since ancient times, and is known for its medicinal properties.
-Growing garlic is simple; it needs well-drained soil, sunshine and few waterings.
-After 6 months, depending on when you planted and the climate, it’s ready to be harvested.
+Garlic is a well-liked crop that has existed since ancient times and is renowned for its medicinal benefits.
+Cultivating garlic is straightforward; it requires well-drained soil, plenty of sunlight, and infrequent watering.
+After approximately 6 months, depending on the planting time and climate, it will be ready for harvest.

 Garlic bulbs are super versatile; they can be eaten raw, roasted, pickled, or chopped and added to soups and stews.
 Growing garlic at home means no pesticides or preservatives, and fewer trips to the store.
 It’s an inspiring project that brings great rewards!